Absence of measurement- and unraveling-induced entanglement transitions in continuously monitored one-dimensional free fermions: Model

 where the overline denotes the average over quantum trajectories corresponding to different measurement outcomes.
 In Eq.~\eqref{eq:sse}, the Wiener increment is multiplied by a phase factor that contains the unraveling phase $\varphi$.
 The physical meaning of the unraveling phase becomes apparent from a formal derivation of the stochastic Schr\"odinger equation, which we sketch in the following and discuss in more detail in Appendix~\ref{sec:sse-derivation}.

 The minimal setting required to introduce the unraveling phase $\varphi$ is a single lattice site $l$ coupled to an ancilla bosonic mode, which is initially in the vacuum state of the bosonic annihilation operator $\hat{b}$.
 In a discrete time step of duration $\Delta t$, the quantum states of the lattice site and the bosonic ancilla are entangled through the application of the unitary $\hat{U} = \e^{\sqrt{\gamma} \hat{n}_l \left( \hat{b}^{\dagger} - \hat{b} \right)}$.
 In other words, information about $\hat{n}_l$ is imprinted on the ancilla through a displacement of the bosonic vacuum.
-This information is then read out by measuring the field quadrature $\hat{x}_{\varphi} = \bigl( \hat{b} \e^{\imag \varphi} + \hat{b}^{\dagger} \e^{- \imag \varphi} \bigr) / \sqrt{2}$.
+This information is then read out by measuring the phase-dependent field quadrature $\hat{x}_{\varphi} = \bigl( \hat{b} \e^{\imag \varphi} + \hat{b}^{\dagger} \e^{- \imag \varphi} \bigr) / \sqrt{2}$.
 The stochastic Schr\"odinger equation~\eqref{eq:sse} is obtained by modeling the measurement outcomes as a classical stochastic process, generalizing the dynamics to an extended lattice system, and taking the limit of infinitesimal time steps, $\Delta t \to \diff t$.
+While we focus here on reading out information about $\hat{n}_l$, the derivation of Eq.~\eqref{eq:sse} remains valid for any Hermitian system observable.

+The above discussion clarifies the meaning of the unraveling phase $\varphi$ in a formal measurement performed on an ancilla bosonic mode.
+How could such a measurement be implemented in practice?
+A natural physical realization of the model described by Eq.~\eqref{eq:sse} is provided by fermionic atoms trapped in an optical lattice, where the ancillary bosonic mode is represented by an optical field.
+For example, a continuous measurement of the atomic density can be realized by dispersively coupling the density to the light field of a driven optical cavity and performing homodyne detection on the light leaking out of the cavity~\cite{Yang2018}.
+In homodyne detection, the cavity output field is interfered with a coherent phase reference, the local oscillator.
+The phase of this reference field corresponds precisely to the unraveling phase $\varphi$~\cite{Gardiner2015}.

 Interestingly, the unconditional dynamics of the density matrix $\hat{\rho}(t) = \overline{\ket{\psi(t)} \bra{\psi(t)}}$, obtained as the average of the state $\ket{\psi(t)}$ over the ensemble of trajectories, do not depend on the choice of $\varphi$ and are described by the quantum master equation for dephasing,